The Excursion Edit · Plan your cruise ports

 Getting back to the pier

-A dedicated shuttle bus runs between the cruise ship and downtown Livorno for the ship's whole stay; public buses and trains also connect the city and region.
+A dedicated shuttle bus runs between the cruise ship and central Livorno for the ship's whole stay; public buses and trains also connect the city and region.

-• Port shuttle bus — Runs to downtown for the whole duration of the ship's stay in port
+• Port shuttle bus — Runs to the city centre for the whole duration of the ship's stay in port

 • Bus — Autolinee Toscane urban lines (e.g. Line 5 stops at Varco Fortezza, adjacent to the port area)